Cape Verde: Physical geography and geology

+Historical volcanism (within human settlement) has been restricted to Fogo.
 Pico do Fogo, the largest active volcano in the region, erupted in 2014.
 It has an 8 km caldera, the rim of which is at an elevation of 1,600 m and an interior cone that rises to 2,829 m above sea level.
 The caldera resulted from subsidence, following the partial evacuation (eruption) of the magma chamber, along a cylindrical column from within the magma chamber (at a depth of 8 km).

 Extensive salt flats are found on Sal and Maio.
 On Santiago, Santo Antão, and São Nicolau, arid slopes give way in places to sugarcane fields or banana plantations spread along the base of towering mountains.
 Ocean cliffs have been formed by catastrophic debris landslides.

-According to the president of Nauru, in 2011 Cape Verde was ranked the eighth most endangered nation due to flooding from climate change.